 - If you must multitask with additional equipment, choose a stethoscope that will not get in the way of those other devices.

-These specialty areas may require specific instrumentation in patient care:
+These specialty areas may require specific instrumentation:

 - cardiac care